Ahya Simone: Early life and education

 Simone was born and raised in Detroit, Michigan.
 She grew up singing in the church choir and started to play harp as a student at Cass Technical High School when she was 16.

 While attending college at Wayne State University she came out as transgender.
 She was the principal harpist for the university's symphony.

 Career

 Music

 After college Simone sought out ways to perform outside her previous experience as a classical musician.
 She began to cover r&b and soul music, and named Dorothy Ashby and Alice Coltrane, and as one of her biggest influences.
 This led her to collaborate with fellow Detroiter dream hampton, to co-score hampton's short film Treasure (2018).
 Simone received a Kresge Artist Fellowship in 2018 and was the first Black trans woman recipient.
 That year she also teamed up with Kelela on Take Me a_Part, the Remixes.

 In addition to her work as a harpist, Simone is a singer-songwriter whose music fuses r&b, jazz, experimental, and electronic.
 Simone released the single "Frostbite" in 2020.
-She later released a music video for the song featuring local artists Kesswa and Supercoolwicked.
+She later released a music video for the song featuring Detroit-based artists KESSWA and La Cecille, formerly known as Supercoolwicked.
 In 2021, she collaborated with cktrl on his single "mazes".

+In 2025, Simone self-released her debut EP Neptunian Blue.
+She was also featured on Transa, a compilation album released by Red Hot Org in 2024.